 Resources and worship from our partner denominations:

 - Mass is being livestreamed from churches all over the world, so you can usually find a service starting soon.
-There are also some Catholic resources for praying about the pandemic.

 - The Church of England publishes liturgy for daily prayers and services, and there is a short prayer every day that you can read or listen to.

 - There are resources from the Baptist Church for prayer and worship at home.

 - The Methodist Church has made its weekly service available as a Word document, and morning prayer each day.
 They are also livestreaming worship from Wesley’s Chapel in London – you can watch past services there or join in live at these times: Wednesday 12:45, Thursday 12:45 and Sunday 9:45 and 11:00.